Lucky Block's Early Issues with Finixio: Scam or Legit?

 Summarizing the suspicious points:

-• Invalid Business Plan: Lucky Block raised millions with a business plan reliant on a sales tax that was not supported by centralized exchanges, demonstrating significant negligence.
+• Challenges with Business Plan: Lucky Block raised funds with a business plan involving a sales tax mechanism, which faced issues with centralized exchanges, leading to implementation challenges.

 • Lack of Transparency: Issues highlighted by the auditor regarding mischaracterized transactions and slow responses.

-• Ethical Concerns: Unethical marketing practices and questionable financial dealings involving Finixio and related entities.
+• Ethical Questions: Concerns about marketing practices and financial dealings involving Finixio and associated entities.

-Based on the available evidence, numerous indicators point to potential scam activities within Lucky Block.
+Given these factors, it's important for investors to thoroughly research and consider the risks associated with projects like Lucky Block.
 The combination of a flawed business plan, misallocated funds, lack of transparency, and unethical practices create a highly suspicious profile.
 While it is possible that circumstances have changed since these issues came to light, the initial phase of the project exhibits many red flags commonly associated with scams.

 Conclusion

 The Lucky Block case underscores the necessity for rigorous due diligence and transparency in the cryptocurrency sector.
-With numerous red flags indicating potential fraudulent activities, investors must exercise extreme caution.
+Given the challenges and concerns outlined, investors are advised to exercise caution and conduct thorough due diligence.
 Although there may have been changes since the initial controversies, the significant issues uncovered during Lucky Block's early phase highlight the critical importance of prioritizing projects with clear, achievable plans and ethical management practices.
-As the crypto industry continues to evolve, this case serves as a stark reminder of the risks inherent in investing without thorough scrutiny.
+As the crypto industry continues to evolve, this case highlights the importance of thorough research and careful consideration when investing.

-At TheHolyCoins, we are committed to not only offering a curated list of the best crypto presales and IDOs available, but also educating our users about the risks involved.
-For those interested in learning more about the myriad forms of cryptocurrency frauds, including DeFi wallet hacks, honeypots, and phishing attacks, we recommend reading our in-depth analysis on the most common crypto scams.
+At TheHolyCoins, we are committed to not only offering a curated list of the best crypto presales and IDOs available but also educating our users about the risks involved.
+For those interested in learning more about the myriad forms of cryptocurrency fraud, including DeFi wallet hacks, honeypots, and phishing attacks, we recommend reading our in-depth analysis of the most common crypto scams.